nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 07 The vi Editor.markdown

     (iii). `:1,$s/cnt/count/g`

     To repeat the exercise in an interactive manner, change the flag from `g` to `gc`.
-The updated ex mode command sequences are as shown below:
+The updated **ex Mode** command sequences are as shown below:

     (i). `:1,10s/cnt/count/gc`